-The examples that follow make use for some of the longest available records of hydroclimatic observations.
+The examples that follow make use of some of the longest available records of hydroclimatic observations.
 Only long records reveal the secrets of hydroclimate and its behaviours, which seem peculiar as they are very different from our perception of "random events".
 As we will see with the help of the examples:

-1. While classical probability and statistics adhere to the assumption that different events are independent, this assumption is totally inappropriate when dealing with hydroclimatic processes-and most other natural and artificial real-world processes.
-An illustration of the difference is provided in Digression 1.B.
+1. While classical probability and statistics adhere to the assumption that different events are independent, this assumption is totally inappropriate when dealing